-These four Directives were implemented in Malta on the 14th September 2004.
-This was achieved via the Electronic Communications (Regulation) Act, 2004 (hereinafter referred to as "ECRA") and the Electronic Communications Networks and Services (General) Regulations, 2004 (hereinafter referred to "ECNSR").
+The Maltese legislation transposing these Directives came into effect in Malta on the 14th September 2004.
+The relevant pieces of legislation are the Electronic Communications (Regulation) Act, 2004 (hereinafter referred to as "ECRA") and the Electronic Communications Networks and Services (General) Regulations, 2004 (hereinafter referred to "ECNSR").

-The new Directives require National Regulatory Authorities such as the MCA to carry out reviews of competition in communications markets to ensure that regulation remains appropriate in the light of changing market conditions.
+The new Directives require National Regulatory Authorities such as the MCA to carry out reviews of competition in communications markets, in order to ensure that regulation remains appropriate in the light of changing market conditions.